Contents of Plan

 - Increasing graduation rates and eliminating the achievement gap;

-- Providing supports for students who are not meeting, or who are at risk of not meeting, state learning standards in core academic subject areas;
+- Providing supports for students who are not meeting, or at risk of not meeting, state learning standards in core academic subject areas;

-The district’s priorities in utilizing the increase in foundation aid include sustaining programs at the current level and adding programs that prioritize equitable academic supports and access to services for students.
-Other priorities include the long term sustainability of programs and facilities for the next generation of Colonie.
+The district’s priorities in utilizing the increase in foundation aid include sustaining programs at the current level and adding programs that prioritize equitable academic support and access to services for students.
+Specifically, the priorities for this budget with the increase in Foundation Aid were:

-Throughout the budget development process and through strategic planning committees and surveys, the district sought input from the internal and external school community.
+Throughout the budget development process, internal and external,, the district sought feedback on the priorities listed above.
+The district received no comments from the public after seeking feedback.
+Internal input was used to establish these priorities and continual feedback until final budget adoption.
+Many of these priorities continued from the prior year’s needs assessment, where the district conducted surveys on the district’s direction moving forward.
 The focus was on what the district’s direction should be going forward.
 There were concerns about wellness and the need for more mental health resources, especially social workers, for students.
-There was feedback on the need for support for ENL students, disadvantaged youth, and those students who are struggling academically due to quarantines and absences, and the learning loss due to COVID at all school levels.
+There was feedback on the need for support for ELL students, disadvantaged youth, and those students who are struggling academically following the return from COVID at all school levels.
 Comments included an emphasis on updating school buildings, facilities, and athletic fields.
 Feedback also focused on the district’s class sizes, ensuring there is continual evaluation at each grade level with the effort to reduce as needed.

 Plan Summary: The district is adding teaching staff to enhance our High School Pathways program, providing opportunities for students to gain knowledge and exposure to meet the most desired and applicable career experiences, college majors, associate degrees, and skilled trade professions.
 The district is also adding a counselor to support the two middle schools to provide earlier guidance to the students.
-Additions also include a Library Media Specialist, TAs, and a permanent (increased from an internship) High School Associate Principal.
+In order to improve student engagement, the district added additional resources for extra-curricular activities and interscholastic sports.

-Plan Summary: Class size reduction is a focus at the middle schools, where sections were projected to be much larger for the 2022-23 school year.
-Multiple staff are being added to cover those class sections in all core subject areas.
-Additional staff are also being hired for the elementary schools to support smaller class sizes.
+Plan Summary: Class size reduction is a focus at the middle schools and elementary schools, where sections were projected to be larger for the 2023-24 school year.
+Multiple staff are being added to cover those class sections in all core subject areas in Middle Schools.
+Additional staff are being hired for the elementary schools to support smaller class sizes.

 Providing supports for students who are not meeting, or who are at risk of not meeting, state learning standards in core academic subject areas

 Plan Summary: While mental health supports for students have always been at the forefront for South Colonie teachers, staff, and families, the impact of the COVID-19 crisis has called for a greater response and coordination to continue addressing a wide-variety of needs.
-In addition to the continuation of providing social-emotional support to all students through our multidisciplinary team of district teachers, social workers, psychologists, guidance counselors, nurses, administrators, parents and community partners, we are also staff to ensure there is a full-time social worker in every elementary building.
-Additionally, the district is investing in DEI initiatives and will continue to implement its mental health universal screening program at both the elementary and secondary levels.
+In addition to the continuation of providing social-emotional support to all students through our multidisciplinary team of district teachers, social workers, psychologists, guidance counselors, nurses, administrators, parents and community partners.
+Maintaining staff that was added with stimulus funds allows us to continue supporting students with social workers and counselors.

-Plan Summary: We are enhancing our English New Language (ENL) program to continue to support our ELL students through the addition of staffing (an additional teacher).
+Plan Summary: We are enhancing our English New Language (ENL) program to continue to support our ELL students through the addition of staffing, growing the program to be available at all of our schools, this includes adding 2 teachers and teaching assistants.
 We are also continuing to support our students with disabilities by adding new programs and staffing including teachers, teaching assistants, occupational therapy and speech language staff in order to meet the evolving needs of our students.
 We also ensure our special education populations are met with the services needed through participation in outplacements.
 This is an additional cost to the district, but ensures the students are provided the best educational experience.